yiyangzha/BmmScout/NanoAOD/postprocess/README.md

-# Bmm5 post processing scipts
+# BmmScout post processing scipts

 ## Introduction

-Bmm5 analysis uses many different samples for a varity of studies and measurements.
+BmmScout analysis uses many different samples for a varity of studies and measurements.
 It is more efficient to have samples optimized for a specific task than using NanoAOD as universal input.
 A full set of NanoAOD samples is of the order of 1TB in size and processing such